curityio/mcp-authorization-secured-api/clients/typescript-sdk-client/README.md

 }
 ```

-The client also indicates that it is a public client with `token_endpoint_auth_method=none`.\
-The Curity Identity Server overrides this and returns a client secret.\
+The Curity Identity Server returns a client secret for the dynamic client.\
 Each distinct user gets a different client secret with which to retrieve access tokens.

 ## Login and Token Flow

-The client sends the following form of front channel request.\
+The client sends the following form of front channel request with an `mcp:tools` scope.\
-Note that the client does not send a scope, since the MCP authorization does not yet define how that works.\
+Note that the MCP authorization does not yet define how the client retrieves scopes.
-Note that this includes only the `mcp:tools` scope:

 ```text
 https://login.demo.example/oauth/v2/oauth-authorize